 The beauty of this feature of your membership is that Red Hot Rooms are only accessible to members, and not the wider public, so you have a greater chance of scoring a deal before they all run out.

 Also, if your chosen hotel is not listed in the Red Hot Rooms sale for your travel period, never fear; Accor Plus members always receive 10% off the best available public rate when booking directly via the Accor website.
 Better still, Accor Hotels offers a price match guarantee.

 Tip: always book your Accor Hotels stay via Cashrewards to enjoy additional cashback (currently 3% at the time of writing).

 Enjoy 50% off food at participating Accor Hotels

 After a long day of sightseeing, sometimes the last thing you want to do is leave the hotel for dinner.
-In this day and age, many hotel restaurants are rivalling stand-alone restaurants for food quality and dining experience, because in short, they can’t afford not to offer a great experience!
+In this day and age, many hotel restaurants are rivalling stand-alone restaurants for food quality and dining experience, because in short, they can’t afford to not offer a great experience!

 At participating properties, Accor Plus members receive 50% off the food portion of their bill when dining as a couple – essentially buy one, get one free.

 Let that sink in for a moment… if you dine out on two scotch fillets, you pay for one.